shivannis/xandr-docs-public/xandr-docs/articles/monetize/exploring-creatives.md

 ---
-title: Exploring Creatives
+title: Microsoft Monetize - Exploring Creatives
 description: The article guides you on managing creatives through the Creative Manager screen, where you can view, add, and update creatives associated with a specific advertiser. ms.date: 10/28/2023
 ---

-# Exploring creatives
+# Microsoft Monetize - Exploring creatives

 You can work with creatives from the **Creative Manager** screen.
 From there you can view the creatives that are associated to a particular advertiser as well as add and update creatives.